 There are various types of surgeries to treat this disease.

 An enlargement and relief of pressure on the spinal cord or nerves are achieved with laminectomy, or decompression surgery, which removes the lamina from the back of the vertebrae, covering the spinal canal.
 There are a variety of causes of this pressure, but the most common are bony growths within the vertebral disc that can cause due to a result of arthritis in the spine.
 The extra parts are often called bone spurs, but they occur in patients when their age increases.

 The procedure uses minimally invasive techniques to reduce the size of incisions, the risk of infection, and the time required to recover.
 Patients can often have a laminectomy performed on the same day as their surgery, which indicates the patients can go home to heal.

 To fuse two or more vertebrae of the spine for a lifetime is called spinal fusion, which mimics the normal healing process after a broken bone.
 During the procedure, your surgeon places bone or a bone-like mate to form a strong connection between the vertebrae.

 By immobilizing parts of your spine, the spine can no longer move as easily, placing additional stress and strain on the vertebrae above the fused area.
 All the bones above the fused area must be supported by metal plates, screws, and rods during the surgery.

 The following tips are for you if anybody familiar with you has got this disease:

 A major or minor injury can cause degenerative disc pain to develop unexpectedly.
-It can also develop slowly as a nagging back pain.
+It can also develop slowly as nagging back pain.
 You can consult our pain management specialist for your treatment.
 Besides asking about symptoms, our medical specialist inquire about when and where the pain occurs, whether it is tingly or numb, and which circumstances bring on the most pain.
-Additionally, we will inquire about any falls, accidents, or injuries and then go with most appropriate treatment method.
+Additionally, we will inquire about any falls, accidents, or injuries and then go with the most appropriate treatment method.